Feel the Pull: Dog Skijoring and Urban Mushing

 If you’re not into XC skis, kicksleds are intended to be rider-powered, but your dog can do most of the work if you use the right attachment equipment.
 The harnesses used for bikejoring—they hook up to the handlebars—work well, or you can have your kicksled retailer suggest the right rig.
 One major bonus of kicksledding is the ability to bring along a small passenger.
 Just be sure they wear a helmet!

 Yep, you need clothes.
 Naked skijoring can get pretty cold.
 Choosing the right clothing is important, since you’ll be physically active with periods of rest.
 Wear a high-quality base layer, a merino wool or fleece sweater, and a warm coat.
-I like wearing waterproof, breathable pants, and I keep a shell in a lightweight backpack in case I need it.
+I like wearing breathable, water-resistant pants, and I keep a shell in a lightweight backpack in case I need it.
 On the coldest days, of course, I’ll wear a down parka.
 I’ll throw in a warm wool or fleece hat, high-quality UV-protection glasses, leg gaiters and a neck gaiter.
 I never wear long scarves, as these can snag on tree branches and cause some serious hurt.

 A good pair of thin, insulated gloves are a must so I can quickly release the tug line in an emergency, but I carry heavier gloves just in case.